Texas A&M University primary mark

 2. You should have some understanding of which aspects are least clear, and need further explanation for yourself.
 You are expected to have questions to ask the instructor and be willing to ask those questions.

 3. You may be called upon to respond by the instructor.
-If this is too much pressure, or makes you too uncomfortable, or is too intimidating, then this is not the class for you.
+If this is too much pressure, or makes you too uncomfortable, or is too intimidating, then this is probably not the class for you.

 2. Students are expected to be able to discuss their current code and design approach before the class.